slickalpha/autoconfigsrv/README.md

 # To Do

 1. Follow RFC to add dav, pop3 and else
-2. Use weights and priorities to handle multiple entries
+2. Use weights and priorities to handle multiple entries (rfc2782)
+3. To check whether host is a FQDN